-While downloading and installing Service Pack 3 is not a difficult task, many Windows XP users still running SP2 for various reasons.
+While downloading and installing Service Pack 3 is not a difficult task, many Windows XP users are still running SP2 for various reasons.
 Windows XP users who can’t upgrade to SP3 and still want to install Office 2010 will be glad to know that Office 2010 can be installed on XP SP2 as well with a small workaround.
-The only condition is that you must be running x86 version of XP.
+The only condition is that you must be running the x86 version of XP.

 Follow the instructions given below to install your favorite Office 2010 on Windows XP SP2:

 Step 1: Open Registry Editor.
 To do this, go to the Start menu, click on Run, type regedit.exe in the Run dialog box and then press the enter key.